ApurbaKumarMajumder/Backend_Development/README.md

 Whenever we declare a variable using var/let/const or initialise a function it is a **Formal Declaration**.

 In the parsing phase JS looks for formal declarations only.
 In this phase we only allocate scope, not values of the variables.
 THe moment we go in a function, we maintain a new scope as well i.e. **function scope**.

+<ins>Phase 2:</ins> Execution

+image 1

+Auto Globals -> In JS if we keep searching scope of variable in outerscopes & no where find it, we automatically consider it in global scope.
+This happens during execution phase.

+autoglobals only works with target reference & not source.

+image 2

+image 3